A resistance invariant of special alternating links: Examples

-We see that the polynomials are not the same (different by $1$ coefficient of $\lambda^2$), so the set of eigenvectors for $L(\Gamma(D))$ alone cannot be an invariant of the link with a special alternating diagram $D$.
+We see that the polynomials are not the same (their coefficients of $\lambda^2$ differ by $1$), so the set of eigenvalues for $L(\Gamma(D))$ alone cannot be an invariant of the link with a special alternating diagram $D$.
 Let us calculate the invariant $FP$ for these diagrams. \\